mestadler/sans-devbox-bootstrap/README.md

 ## Acknowledgments

-- Devs that have shared their dot files and configs, thank you.
+- Thanks to all devs who have shared their dotfiles and configurations
+- Special appreciation to the open-source community for the tools and packages included